dmlemos/prometheus-monitoring-tutorial/README.md

 # Description

 Deploy a Prometheus + Grafana stack using docker-compose.

-This is mostly to understand how all the components work.
+This is an interactive tutorial to understand how all the components work.
 Do not use in production!

 ## Requirements